 It's a good idea to test your network to make sure that all of the computers and devices are connected and working properly.
 To test your network, do the following on each network computer:

-• Click the Start button Picture of the Start button, click your user name, and then, in the left pane, click Network.
+- Click the Start button , click your user name, and then, in the left pane, click Network.

 You should be able to see icons for the computer you are on and all of the other computers and shared printers on the network.